Uninett/Argus/docs/reference/htmx-frontend.rst

 HTMx Frontend
 =============

 The new frontend is old-new school and uses HTMx to boost HTML pages.
-See the `Github repo of argus-htmx-frontend <https://github.com/uninett/argus-htmx-frontend>`_

-It is not needed if running headless.

-It uses Tailwind CSS and daisyUI for looks and layout but you need not install anything extra for the frontend to work.
+It uses Tailwind CSS and daisyUI for looks and layout, but you do not need to install anything extra for the frontend to work.

+You *do* need to have both in order to add a new theme or otherwise change the
+looks:

 * Tailwind CSS: A utility-first CSS framework for rapidly building custom user interfaces.
 * daisyUI: A component library for Tailwind CSS that provides a set of